 According to the ancient books, the name yellow tea first appeared in Tang Dynasty.
 Actually, they were not the true yellow tea.
 They were just made from the yellow buds from some particular tea trees.
 The authentic yellow tea came in Ming Dynasty, and it was said from an accident in green tea processing.

 At that time, green tea was the trend.
 Tea masters could not process the fresh leaves in time sometimes.
-They would cover cloth on the leaves after fixation to prevent the bugs bite, and plan to left the following jobs to the second day.
+After fixation, they would cover cloth on the leaves to prevent the bugs bite and plan to leave the following jobs to the second day.
 But the leaves just after fixating are very hot and retain much water.
 Under the hyperthermal, leaves were cooked and turned yellow.

 By the standard, these yellowed leaves are low-quality and taste worst.
-This situation often happened, until one time, some tea masters found that the tea made from these yellowed leaves tastes awesome.
-They kept researching and finally found out a way to processing yellow tea.
+This situation often happened, until one time, some tea masters found that the tea made from these yellowed leaves tasted awesome.
+They kept researching and finally found a way to process yellow tea.
 The emperor also loved the tea, and for a long time, yellow tea was taken as a royal tribute.

 Primary Producing Regions

 Yellow tea production is primarily concentrated in a few China provinces: Hunan, Hubei, Zhejiang, Sichuan, and Anhui.
 Some regions in Guangdong and Guizhou also participate, but they got limited popularity and yield.
-Each area got its own technique for processing, lead to the different flavors of yellow tea.
+Each area got its own technique for processing, leading to the different yellow tea flavors.
 Korea also got yellow tea, but it is just the same name and not the authentic one.